top of page

 Hike, read, write, play

-Nature camps for young trail Blazers,
+Nature camps for young trailblazers,

 curious naturalists, eager readers & budding writers in forests of the Bay Area!

 Does your child love animals and learning on outdoor adventures, not just from home on screens?
 We hear the call of the wild!
-K-5th graders explore, hike, play, and learn in the forests in outdoor camps.
-Nature camps are 100% outdoors.
-Oakland camps, Berkeley camps, and Cupertino camps have small groups of eight to ten children.
+K-5th graders explore, hike, play, and learn in the forests in outdoor nature camps.
+Call of the Wild Camps are 100% outdoors with nature as our living classroom.
+Oakland camps, Berkeley camps, Cupertino camps, and Vacaville camps have small groups of eight to ten children.
 Kids take a breath of fresh air away from screens, spark a love of nature, develop literacy across genres, read and write wilderness adventure stories and exciting accounts of animals and people in the great outdoors, make new friends, and more!

 • Biology and language arts enrichment